Racing Past >> Articles >> Profile >> Roger Bannister

 |1,500 Final, 1952 Olympics.
 A tired Bannister (177) is in a perfect position with less than 100 meters to go.
 Lueg leads from winner Barthel and McMillen.|

 Then came the blow.
 It was announced that there would be an extra round in the Olympic 1,500.
-That mean three races in three consecutive days.
-Bannister recalls reading the news and realizing he just wasn’t prepared to run three hard races in three days.
+That meant three races in three consecutive days.
+Bannister recalls reading the news and realizing he just hadn't prepared himself to run three hard races in three days.
 Taking this attitude into the Games, he could manage only fifth in the semi-finals, finishing “blown and unhappy.”
-(FFM,156) Clearly over-stressed and expending the valuable nervous energy he had learned was essential to his success, Bannister was aching in his legs and unable to sleep.
+(FFM,156) Clearly over-stressed and expending the valuable nervous energy he had learned was essential to his success, Bannister was aching in his legs and unable to sleep on the eve of the final.
 He said he “hardly had the strength to warm up.”
 (FFM, 158) But when the race began he was fine, keeping out of trouble because he was “too tired to struggle.”
 Nevertheless, he managed to move into second place with 200 to go, “perfectly poised for my finishing effort.”
 (FFM, 158) But there was no energy left.
 He was unable to pass the leader Lueg and was passed himself by Barthel and McMillen.
 Finishing fourth, he had to grab Lueg to avoid falling on to the track: “I had never known such exhaustion.”
 (FFM, 159)

 With his hospital work becoming “more pressing” Bannister now had to decide whether to retire or continue.
 After two months’ deliberation, he decided to give it two more years and work towards the 1954 European and Empire Games.
 That would also be the year of his medical finals.
 One big factor in this decision was his desire to prove that his training methods were correct.